devozdemirhasancan/adventofcode-solutions/README.md

 # adventofcode-solutions
-This repo includes my https://adventofcode.com/2022/ progress
+This repo includes my progress on https://adventofcode.com/